 • 3 cups whole milk

-• 2 cups (8 oz.) freshly grated sharp (or extra-sharp) Cheddar cheese
+• 2 cups freshly grated sharp Cheddar cheese

 Instructions

-• SAUTE VEGGIES: In a large pot over medium heat, melt 2 tablespoons (28.4g) of the butter.
-Add diced mirepoix (carrots, celery and onion) and season with a tiny pinch (1/8 teaspoon) of salt and pepper.
-Sauté 7-9 minutes.
-Add garlic and sauté 30 seconds longer.
+• In a large pot over medium heat, melt 2 tablespoons of butter.
+Add diced mirepoix—carrots, celery, and onion—and season with a pinch of salt and pepper.
+Sauté for 7–9 minutes, then add the garlic and sauté for another 30 seconds.

-• SEASONINGS, POTATOES, and BROTH: Add in the diced potatoes, and seasonings: 1/4 teaspoon thyme, 3/4 teaspoon paprika, 3/4 teaspoon ground mustard, scant 1/8 teaspoon cayenne pepper, and more salt and pepper to taste.
-(I add 1/4 teaspoon salt and 1/8 teaspoon pepper.)
-Sauté for 2 minutes, still over medium heat.
-Pour in the 4 cups chicken stock and increase the heat to high.
-Bring to a boil, then reduce the heat to medium and rapidly simmer, uncovered, stirring occasionally for 10-12 minutes or until potatoes are mostly tender.
-Stir in the 3 cups finely chopped broccoli and sauté for 4-5 more minutes or until all veggies are tender (fork easily pierces potatoes).
+• Add the diced potatoes along with thyme, paprika, ground mustard, cayenne pepper, salt, and pepper.
+Sauté for 2 minutes over medium heat.
+Pour in 4 cups of chicken stock and increase the heat to high.
+Bring to a boil, then reduce to medium and simmer uncovered for 10–12 minutes, stirring occasionally, until the potatoes are mostly tender.
+Stir in 3 cups of finely chopped broccoli and sauté for another 4–5 minutes, until all the vegetables are tender, and the potatoes can be easily pierced with a fork.

-• MILK MIXTURE: Meanwhile, in a separate medium-sized pot, melt the remaining 4 tablespoons (56.7g) butter over medium heat.
-Once melted, add in flour and cook, whisking constantly for 1 minute.
-While whisking, gradually add in the milk.
-Briskly whisk until no lumps remain and the mixture thickens.
-Season to taste with salt and pepper.
-(I add 1/4 teaspoon salt and 1/8 teaspoon pepper here.)
-Cook, whisking constantly until the mixture thickens; stir into the soup when the veggies are all tender.
+• In a separate medium pot, melt the remaining 4 tablespoons of butter over medium heat.
+Once melted, add the flour and cook while whisking constantly for 1 minute.
+Gradually whisk in the milk, continuing until the mixture thickens and is free of lumps.
+Season with a pinch of salt and pepper.
+Cook, whisking constantly, until thickened.

-• ADD CHEESE: Stir milk mixture into soup over low heat.
+• Stir milk mixture into soup over low heat.
 Turn off the heat and then add in the Cheddar cheese.
 Stir until melted.
-Season a final time with salt and pepper (taste and adjust to personal preference).
-I add another 1/2 teaspoon salt and 1/4 teaspoon pepper.
+Season a final time with salt and pepper, taste and adjust to personal preference.

-• SERVE: Use a soup ladle to serve up soup, either in bread bowls or regular bowls and top with fresh chives if desired.
-If not serving in a bread bowl, serve with crusty bread or rolls and enjoy!
+• Serve the soup with a ladle in either bread bowls or regular bowls, and garnish with fresh chives if you like.
+If you’re not using bread bowls, pair it with hearty buttered bread or rolls for a delightful meal.
+Enjoy!

 Video